History & Values

 Sharon Washwick-Francis – Treasurer

 Sharon Washwick-Francis is a Bethlehem, NH resident who has a passion to see women succeed wherever their passions lie.
 Sharon has worked in the insurance business for over 17 years, which has in the past been dominated by men.
-Women were found in supporting roles but aren’t found usually at the helm.
+Women were found in supporting roles but weren’t found usually at the helm.
 Sharon feels that you will succeed no matter who you are, your background, or even the obstacles if you stick it out and don’t quit.
 In 2023 Sharon opened her own agency on Main Street in Bethlehem, NH.
 Sharon believes that to succeed as a small business owner, one must also take the time to listen to the needs and challenges of clients.
 She looks forward to helping others achieve and be appropriately covered so as never to have a loss that negatively impacts the goals of her small business clients.
 Sharon has held roles and volunteered in multiple non-profit organizations and committees.
 She and her husband, the pastor of a local church, believe in helping the community in impactful ways.
 Sharon enjoys being a part of WREN’s community of women who succeed, grow, and achieve their dreams.
 Sharon is married with three children and enjoys spending time with family and in the beautiful nature the North Country provides.

 Rebecca Fullerton